Understanding how to compare your options for specialized care

 • Is there support for after discharge?

-Look for services that go beyond the minimum covered by most insurance plans.
+Look for included services that go beyond the minimum covered by most insurance plans.

 Questions to ask